JsonHunt/save-commands/README.md

 You can define as many globs and commands as you want.
 The command(s) and their output will be displayed in a panel at the bottom of the screen.
 Hit 'Esc' to dismiss the panel.

-Right click on a tree view file and select "Run batch save-commands" to run all commands mapped to this file.
-Selecting a folder will run proper run commands on all files contained in it (recursively).
-For batch save commands use a different config file: batch-save-commands.json

 ### How to use

 Create save-commands.json file in your project's root folder